Deadly D.C. storm kills 5, leaves 850,000 without power - NewsBreak

 ANCHORAGE, Alaska — Thousands of homes in southcentral Alaska are without power amid below-freezing weather after a persistent windstorm with gusts up to 90 mph blew through the area over the weekend, taking down power lines, damaging buildings and flipping semitrucks and small aircraft.
 Approximately 8,500 people in the...

-NORTH CAROLINA — As a winter storm pushes its way across the state Monday morning, thousands are being left without power.
-As of 10:52 a.m., more than 164,000 outages are being reported statewide.
-Over 133,000 are Duke Energy customers.
-Power is slowing starting to be restored to many of...
+Monday's severe winter storm pounded parts of Maryland and Northern Virginia, causing major storm damage.
+Read more here: https://www.localdvm.com/news/maryland/crashes-fallen-trees-thousands-without-power-due-to-winter-storm-aftermath-in-d-c-area/

-Federal government offices and schools in the Washington, D.C., area were closed Monday as the region received its first significant snowfall of the season, part of a winter storm that left at least three dead and more than half a million customers without power as it moved up the East Coast.
+Federal government offices and schools in the Washington, D.C., area were closed today as the region received its first significant snowfall of the season, part of a winter storm that left more than half a million customers without power as it moved up the East Coast.
+“A major winter storm...

-SACRAMENTO, Calif. — Amid days of snowfall and significant weather in Northern California, tens of thousands of people across the Sierra and foothills are still without power.
-Utility crews are working to restore energy to people who began losing power during the holidays as another cycle of rain and...
+Commuters are struggling Tuesday in the aftermath of a major snowstorm that dumped more than a foot of snow on parts of the D.C. area a day earlier.
+Frozen roadways, particularly south of D.C., are the biggest concern Tuesday as cooler temperatures overnight turned snow into ice, Storm Team4 said.

+Thousands of people in the Hampton County and Lowcountry area woke up without electrical power Monday morning following a line of severe storms that swept through overnight.
+A powerful cold front moved east into Georgia and South Carolina on Sunday evening, bringing with it heavy rains and strong winds, leaving thousands of residents without electrical power but with no major structural damage.

 MACON, Ga. — Rain and heavy winds apparently knocked down some power lines around Central Georgia Monday morning.
 The winds blasting in with this cold front are leading to a busy morning for road and power crews.
 Wind gusts up to 25 mph are still possible throughout the day Monday.
 Drive very carefully, especially in any high profile vehicles.